Wabkur/alx-low_level_programming/0x0E-structures_typedef/README.md

- function that initialize a variable of type struct dog
+function that prints a struct dog